impostorsguides/impostorsguides.github.io/rbenv/part-2/2-o-content.md

 If the user did *not* specify a first argument, *and* if `RBENV_VERSION` is currently blank, we set `RBENV_VERSION` equal to the return value of the `rbenv version-name` command.

-Based on a cursory run of `rbenv version-name` in my `bash` terminal, this appears to be quite similar to running `rbenv version`, but only including the number itself (not including the path to the `.ruby-version` file that sets the version number, as does the `rbenv version` command).
+Based on a cursory run of `rbenv version-name` in my Bash terminal, this appears to be quite similar to running `rbenv version`, but only including the number itself (not including the path to the `.ruby-version` file that sets the version number, as does the `rbenv version` command).
 Note that we don't export the environment variable in this case.

 If neither the above `if` or `elif` conditions are met, that means that: